Description: Department of Economics

 Working Papers

-• Abstract: The rich live longer than the poor, but relatively little is known about the evolution of health inequality across the lifecycle.
-Using rich administrative data from the Netherlands, we develop an index of chronic disease burden based on the projected contribution to old-age mortality.
-Chronic conditions account for one-third of the mortality gap in old age.
+• Abstract: The rich live longer than the poor.
+How and when these differences arise over the course of life is not well understood.
+Using rich administrative data from the Netherlands, we construct an index linking chronic disease profiles to mortality risk at old-age.
 Using our index we demonstrate that health inequality arises much earlier in life; by age 35, the bottom half of the income distribution has the same disease burden as those aged 50 in the top half.
-Approximately 60% of the divergence across income groups is due to low-income individuals developing chronic illness at a faster rate, rather than chronically ill individuals sorting into lower-income groups.
-Using linked health survey data, we then examine the contributions of various mediators to the incidence of chronic diseases over the life-cycle.
-Socio-economic and geographic factors explain most of the variation, while individual health behaviors play a moderate role.
-Our findings align with calls to target health policies toward early-life social determinants of health.
+Approximately 60\% of the divergence across income groups is due to low-income individuals developing chronic illness at a faster rate, rather than chronically ill individuals sorting into lower-income groups.
+Using linked health survey data, we then examine the contributions of mediators to the incidence of chronic diseases over the life-cycle.
+Socioeconomic and geographic factors explain most of the variation, while individual health behaviors play a more moderate role relative to prior literature.

 • Revise & Resubmit - Journal of Political Economy